 If you are working in a multinational company, there are many workstations that have a single server repository.
 All workstations will have their own working copy, and all source codes will be saved into a particular server repository.

 This means that any developer can easily access the task being done using the repository.
 If any specific developer’s system breaks down, then their work won’t stop, as there will be a copy of the source code in the central repository.

 Benefits of the version control system:

 Using a Version Control System is a good idea if you’re developing software.
 It’s helpful and can make your work easier and safer.
 Below, we are trying to mention some of the benefits of a Version Control System:

 - Managing and Protecting the Source Code: The Version Control System helps manage the software team’s source code by tracking all code modifications and protecting the source code from human error and consequences.

 - Keeping Track of All the Modifications Made to the Code: The team working on the project produces new source codes and makes amendments to the existing code.
-These changes are recorded for future references and can be used if ever needed in the future to discover the root cause of any particular problem.
+These changes are recorded for future reference and can be used if ever needed in the future to discover the root cause of any particular problem.

-- Comparing Earlier Versions of the Code: As All versions of code are saved in the Version Control System (VCS/ Revision Control System / Configuration Management System / Source Control Management System)This makes it possible for developers to go back at any time and compare the earlier versions of the code to help fix mistakes, while reducing disruption to all team members.
+- Comparing Earlier Versions of the Code: All versions of code are saved in the Version Control System (VCS/ Revision Control System / Configuration Management System / Source Control Management System)This makes it possible for developers to go back at any time and compare the earlier versions of the code to help fix mistakes while reducing disruption to all team members.

-- VCS is a great way to keep track of every change made across all files, so that it’s easy to identify which change caused any bugs.
+- VCS is a great way to keep track of every change made across all files so that it’s easy to identify which change caused any bugs.
 This makes it much easier for developers to identify and fix problems.

 - If you’re working on a project with multiple developers, it’s important to coordinate your efforts so that everyone is working on different parts of the code.
 This way, when it comes time to merge all the code together, there won’t be any conflicts.